Line Manager at Lightfoot

-I am passionate in what I do and try to put 110% in everything.
+I am passionate about what I do and try to put 110% in everything.
 I always try to stay up to date in the latest technologies.
-Using websites such as Reddit and Twitter, I try to follow as many innovators as possible, these include Microsoft, Taylor Otwell, Gabe Aul etc. If there is new technology out I am always trying to get in first to be able to test and know what is coming out e.g. I am a Windows Insider for phone and desktop.
+Using websites such as Reddit and Twitter, I try to follow as many innovators as possible, these include Dale Reese, Taylor Otwell, Jeffrey Way, Adam Wathan etc. I've used Laravel, Vue to create personal websites and projects and have hosted many websites on Digital Ocean.

-I have 3+ years professional PHP experience, but much longer in personal experience.
+I have 5+ years of professional PHP experience, but much longer in personal experience.

 I have worked on many legacy PHP applications, but have also built a lot of newer PHP apps including Haulfryn (haulfryn.co.uk) and my very personal website (michaelbrooks.co.uk).